priyaaakansha/priyaaakansha/README.md

 - 🎙️ Host/co-hosting weekly Twitter/X-Spaces
 - 🗺️ I'm mostly active within the **CNCF Community**
 - 💬 `ping` me about **Open Telemetry**, **Kubernetes**, **DevOps**, **community building**, **branding & design**
-- 🌱 preparing for CKAD
+- 🌱 learning about Open Telemetry

 I'm always up for working with others on new initiatives and concepts.